universalbit-dev/CityGenerator/workers/readme.md

 - [Gekko-M4 Globular Cluster](https://github.com/universalbit-dev/gekko-m4-globular-cluster)
   A sustainable cryptocurrency model inspired by decentralized finance and ecological principles.
 ---
+"One of the core ecological principles encourages the thoughtful repurposing of older or unused hardware.
+By using such hardware for CPU mining, you can contribute to maintaining network node functionality and validating hashes effectively, all while helping to reduce electronic waste in a sustainable way."

 ## ASIC Miners (ESP32)